Szymon-Michalak/iOS-Resources/blog/WhatDoesTheFilesOwnerDo.md

 Bundle.main.loadNibNamed("ExampleView", owner: self, options: nil)
 ```

 Put simply, the File’s Owner is responsible for loading the `.xib` and facilitating communication between the code and the elements defined in the view.
-In the example above, `ViewController` initiates loading the `.xib` file therebymaking it the File’s Owner.
+In the example above, `ViewController` initiates loading the `.xib` file thereby making it the File’s Owner.
 As a result, it will now serve as the middle-man between the `.xib` file and our application’s code.

-Once the `.xib` file has completed loading, the File’sOwner is responsible for managing the view's contents and binding all of the declared `IBOutlets` and `IBActions` in your code to the
+Once the `.xib` file has completed loading, the File’s Owner is responsible for managing the view's contents and binding all of the declared `IBOutlets` and `IBActions` in your code to the
 view's corresponding UI components.

 When we specify the File’s Owner in our `.xib` directly, we're effectively assigning a placeholder value that says -"This class will load me, interact with my UI, and create the necessary bindings to my various UI elements".